1–2 spots available for Q2 · Claim yours

 Largest Contentful Paint (LCP) Under 2.5 seconds

-Why should founders care about website speed?
+Why founders should care about website speed

 Because speed is money.
 That is not a metaphor.

-Here is what this means in practice:
+What that means in practice:

 I have watched this pattern repeat across dozens of projects.
-The founders who treat speed as a feature, not an afterthought, consistently spend less to acquire each customer.
-The ones who ignore it end up in a cycle of increasing ad spend to compensate for a leaky funnel.
+Founders who treat speed as a feature spend less to acquire each customer.
+Founders who ignore it end up in a cycle of higher ad spend trying to compensate for a leaky funnel.
+For a deeper look at the speed-to-revenue math, my website speed optimization guide breaks down the per-second cost.

 The metrics that matter (in plain language)